 If your child has a medical check-up or other appointment scheduled in the morning, you may bring your child to the Center until 11:00 A.M.
 When you arrive, please bring documentation from your doctor's visit.
 This helps to keep us informed of the status of your child's health as well as maintain accurate and up-to-date medical forms for our files.
 Children may not arrive for the day after 11:00 unless an alternate arrangement has been made with the Director or in the case of an emergency.
 Families with questions regarding a late arrival should contact the Director.

 The school day ends promptly at 3:30pm.
 Again, it is important that these times be respected as teachers may plan small group activities, walks away from the center, etc.

+NEW this coming year, T,TH Extended day option until 4:45pm for preschool children.
+An Extended Day option is available for the Preschool Room on Tuesdays and Thursdays from 3:30pm with pickup from 4:30 to 4:45pm.
+Tuition is charged separately at a higher hourly rate.
+The program is limited to 10 students and begins after the initial two week staggered start at the beginning of the school year.
 Departure times mean that children and parents should be out of the classroom or out of the building so staff can lock up.
 Therefore, in order to allow time for parent-child greeting and transitioning, parent- teacher contact, dressing of children and collecting of paraphernalia, pick-up times are designated as no later than 3:15- 3:30 for Infants, toddlers and preschoolers